-The Australian company Enviromission has come a long way with their massive solar updraft tower project in Arizona.
+The Australian company Enviromission has come a long way with their massive project for a solar updraft tower in Arizona.
 This structure is planned to be even taller than the current highest building in the world, Burj Khalifa (828 m), and is estimated to generate 200MW, powering about 150.000 typical U.S households.

 How does a solar updraft tower work?